Harvard-AI-and-Robotics-Lab/FairFedMed/README.md

 ### Experimental Results

-We compare FairFedLoRA with traditional fully parameter-updated methods, including [FedAvg](https://arxiv.org/pdf/2104.11375) and [FedHEAL](https://github.com/yuhangchen0/FedHEAL), as well as prompt learning-based models, such as [PromptFL](https://github.com/PEILab-Federated-Learning/PromptFL) and [FedOTP](https://github.com/HongxiaLee/FedOTP), both based on [CLIP](https://github.com/openai/CLIP).
+We compare FairLoRA with traditional fully parameter-updated methods, including [FedAvg](https://arxiv.org/pdf/2104.11375) and [FedHEAL](https://github.com/yuhangchen0/FedHEAL), as well as prompt learning-based models, such as [PromptFL](https://github.com/PEILab-Federated-Learning/PromptFL) and [FedOTP](https://github.com/HongxiaLee/FedOTP), both based on [CLIP](https://github.com/openai/CLIP).

-In summary, the experimental results highlight the effectiveness of FairFedLoRA in improving both performance and fairness compared to existing FL models.
+In summary, the experimental results highlight the effectiveness of FairLoRA in improving both performance and fairness compared to existing FL models.
 While traditional fully parameter-updated FL methods achieve strong overall accuracy, they fail to ensure fairness across diverse demographic groups.
 Prompt-learning-based FL models show improved fairness but suffer from a decline in performance due to limitations in adapting to medical imaging data.
-FairFedLoRA, on the other hand, strikes a balance between high classification performance and enhanced fairness across race, language, and ethnicity attributes.
+FairLoRA, on the other hand, strikes a balance between high classification performance and enhanced fairness across race, language, and ethnicity attributes.
 This makes it a promising approach for ensuring both high accuracy and equitable outcomes in fairness-aware medical FL tasks.

 ![2d_fundus_result](assets/2D_fundus_results.png)